Updated: November 1, 2020

 On May 1, 2020, President Trump signed Executive Order (EO) 13920, "Securing the United States Bulk-Power System," which authorizes U.S. Secretary of Energy Dan Brouillette to work with Federal partners and the energy industry to secure America’s Bulk-Power System (BPS).
-The Department of Energy’s (DOE) press release can be found here.
+The Department of Energy’s (DOE) press release was released on May 1, 2020.

 The Department issued a Request for Information (RFI) on July 8, 2020, and the public comment period closed August 24.
 The Department is currently reviewing comment submissions.
 The RFI was released in anticipation of the Department issuing a notice of proposed rulemaking (NOPR) later this year that would implement Executive Order No. 13920 of May 1, 2020 (85 Fed.
 Reg.
 26595 (May 4, 2020)).
 More information about the NOPR is forthcoming.